ElReni/elreni/README.md

 In 2023 I received my programming diploma from BSUIR in my home country.
 During my studies, I gained a lot of skills and knowledge, I was taught Pascal, Assembler, C\C++, C#, PHP, Java, HTML+CSS and a lot more.
 I developed even my own simple driver for Windows XP!
 From the very beginning it was really hard, though a lot of fun.
-Despite the wide rande of languages and technologies, from the first glance I fell in love with Java so here I am 😄 Recently I completed a course on the Spring Framework and working on it now.
+Despite the wide range of languages and technologies, from the first glance I fell in love with Java so here I am 😄 Recently I completed a course on the Spring Framework and working on it now.
 </p>